molzri3/NorthHackingDays/WEB/mo7adata/README.md

-# CTF Challenge: Flask SSTI Exploitation
+# CTF Challenge: mola7ada

 ## Challenge Description
-Participants are provided with a Flask-based web application that allows users to create posts with a `Title`, `Theme`, and `Content`.
-The application is vulnerable to **Server-Side Template Injection (SSTI)**, which allows attackers to execute arbitrary code on the server.

-The goal of the challenge is to exploit the SSTI vulnerability to read the contents of a hidden file named `flag.txt` located on the server.
+While performing web penetration testing, it's crucial to remain stealthy and avoid drawing unnecessary attention.
+Remember, the challenge itself might be straightforward, but the real skill lies in how you uncover the vulnerabilities without alerting others.
+Always strive to be the one who finds the fruit while others remain unaware of its existence.

 ---